space-wizards/space-station-14/CODE_OF_CONDUCT.md

-# Space Station 14 Code of Conduct
+# Sandwich Station's Code of Conduct

-Space Station 14's staff and community is made up volunteers from all over the world, working on every aspect of the project - including development, teaching, and hosting integral tools.
+SandwichStation's staff and community is made up volunteers from all over the world, working on every aspect of the project - including development, teaching, and hosting integral tools.

 Diversity is one of our huge strengths, but it can also lead to communication issues and unhappiness.
 To that end, we have a few ground rules that we ask people to adhere to.
 This code applies equally to all levels of the project, from commenters to contributors to staff.